rust-lang/wg-async-foundations/src/vision/harmonic/compose_control_scheduling/scoped.md

 ## Side-stepping the nested await problem

 One goal of scopes is to avoid the "nested await" problem, as described in [Barbara battles buffered streams (BBBS)][bbbs].
-The idea is like this: the standard combinators which run work "in the background" and which give access to intermediate results should take a scope parameter (see the note below about no-std or embedded environments).
+The idea is like this: the standard combinators which run work "in the background" and which give access to intermediate results should take a scope parameter and spawn that work using scopes[^hard].
 Some examples from today's APIs are `FuturesUnordered` and `Stream::buffered`.
-(Combinators like `join` are distinct, because they don't give access to intermediate results; similarly `race` is distinct because of [cancellation](./cancellation.md)).

--- i.e., initiates concurrency -- needs to take a scope parameter.
-The way to get concurrency, in other words, is to spawn into a scope, and not to construct small "subschedulers".
-This includes `FuturesUnordered` and `Stream::buffered`, but also more familiar APIs like `r`.
-By doing this, we ensure that the scheduler is able to poll those concurrent tasks even while the main task is busy doing something else.
-A good rule of thumb here is that _only the scheduler ever invokes poll_. **All other code just "awaits" things.**[^hard]

 [^hard]: This is not a hard rule.
 But invoking poll manually is best regarded as a risky thing to be managed with care -- not only because of the formal safety guarantees, but because of the possibility for "nested await"-style failures.